lucid-brndmg/cyclone-online-editor/README.md

 The default execution server is written in Node.js & Koa.js and locates at `execution_server/`.

 #### Configuration
-In the source code of the server there is a configuration file named `config.json`.
+In the source code of the server there is a configuration file named `config.json` (default is `config.json.example`, which should be renamed the first time).
 This file contains a basic config of the execution server:
 ```json5
 {
   "cyclone": {